campanam/RatesTools/README.md

 Pipeline to calculate de novo mutation rates from parent-offspring trios

 This README provides basic details for installing, configuring and running the pipeline.
+Please note that as of version 1.0.0, RatesTools has upgraded to Nextflow DSL2.
+For the original DSL1 pipeline, please see versions <=0.5.16.
 Detailed documentation is available for the [Ruby and R scripts](doc/ruby_r_scripts.md) included in this package and for the [pipeline's operation](doc/pipeline_details.md).
 Test data are provided in the [Smithsonian Institution Figshare repository](https://dx.doi.org/10.25573/data.20250288) and a tutorial is available [here](doc/tutorial.md).

 ## Table of Contents
 1. [Creative Commons 0 Waiver](#creative-commons-0-waiver)